Nexmo/station/_documentation/voice/voice-api/ncco-reference.md

 `machineDetection` | Configure the behavior when Nexmo detects that a destination is an answerphone.
 Set to either: <ul class="Vlt-list Vlt-list--simple"><li>`continue` - Nexmo sends an HTTP request to `event_url` with the Call event `machine`</li><li>`hangup` - end the Call</li></ul>   | No
 `eventUrl` | Set the webhook endpoint that Nexmo calls asynchronously on each of the possible [Call States](/voice/voice-api/guides/call-flow#call-states).
 If `eventType` is set to `synchronous` the `eventUrl` can return an NCCO that overrides the current NCCO when a timeout occurs. | No
 `eventMethod` | The HTTP method Nexmo uses to make the request to <i>eventUrl</i>.
-The default value is `POST`. | No
+The default value is `POST`. | No `ringbackTone` | A URL value that points to a `ringbackTone` to be played back on repeat to the caller, so they don't hear silence.
+The `ringbackTone` will automatically stop playing when the call is fully connected, It's not recommended to use this parameter when connecting to a phone endpoint as the carrier will supply their own `ringbackTone`.
+Example: `"ringbackTone":"http://example.com/ringbackTone.wav" }`.  | No

 ### Endpoint Types and Values